České Budějovice – Beer and Beyond

 Being in “Budějce”

-Known locally by the nickname “Budějce”, the city presents a great balance of historic and contemporary aspects as well as urban development alongside a respectable amount of greenspace.
+Known locally as “Budějce,” the city offers a great blend of historic and contemporary character, combining urban development with abundant greenspace.

-While it is not without attractions of its own for visitors, České Budějovice is a working city and a university town first and foremost that nobody could accuse of being particularly touristy, many would say that the somewhat lower level of tourism here is part of the city’s charm and I wouldn’t argue that.
+While it’s not without attractions of its own, České Budějovice is first and foremost a working city and a university town.
+It’s not particularly touristy—a fact many consider part of its charm, and I certainly wouldn’t argue with that.

-The city has many restaurants and pubs, several of which have outdoor seating in the spring and summer months.
-Taking dinner at one of the restaurants on the main square on a clear summer evening with the warm light of the setting sun illuminating the historic buildings that line it gives a very peaceful atmosphere.
+The city boasts many restaurants and pubs, several of which offer outdoor seating in the spring and summer months.
+Dining in one of the restaurants on the main square on a clear summer evening, with the warm glow of the setting sun illuminating historic buildings, is a truly peaceful experience.

-Directly west of the city’s historic centre, you can find the confluence of the Vltava and Malše rivers and Stromovka park which lies just beyond them.
-This area will give you a great opportunity for some walks in peaceful greenspace after a day of more touristic activities.
+Directly west of the city’s historic centre, you’ll find the confluence of the Vltava and Malše rivers, with Stromovka Park just beyond.
+This area is perfect for leisurely walks in green surroundings after a day of sightseeing.

 What to do Here

-České Budějovice can be experienced in a number of ways depending on the length of your stay and your tastes.
+České Budějovice can be enjoyed in many ways, depending on the length of your stay and your interests.

-If you arrive to the city via rail or bus, a good way to introduce yourself to “Budějce” is to walk to the historic centre along Lannova třída; a pedestrianised shopping and business district near the train and bus stations that leads directly to the centre.
-At the end of the street nearest the centre, you’ll get an introduction to the city’s contemporary artistic side through the highly visible “Humanoids” sculpture that depicts a group of business people on their way to work.
-The sculpture was created by locally born artist, Michal Trpák.
+If you arrive by rail or bus, a great way to introduce yourself to “Budějce” is to stroll toward the historic centre along Lannova třída—the pedestrian shopping and business district near the train and bus stations that leads directly into the heart of the city.
+At the end of the street nearest the centre, you’ll encounter the striking Humanoids sculpture by locally born artist Michal Trpák, depicting a group of businesspeople on their way to work—a glimpse into the city’s contemporary artistic side.

-The city’s historic centre is a protected urban area that will provide history buffs and architecture enthusiasts with no shortage of Gothic, Renaissance and Baroque style structures to take in and explore.
-Some sections of the old city walls are also still intact to be viewed.
-The centrepiece is the arcaded Přemysl Otakar II square and the Samson fountain that sits at the centre of it.
+The historic centre, a protected urban area, offers history buffs and architecture enthusiasts a wealth of Gothic, Renaissance and Baroque style structures to explore.
+Sections of the old city walls still stand.
+The centrepiece is the beautiful arcaded Přemysl Otakar II Square, with the Samson Fountain at its heart.

 The Black Tower.

-You can experience the square and fountain from ground level or view it from above by a climb up to the top of the Black Tower, which sits adjacent to the square.
-It must be said, however, that if you are claustrophobic or not physically fit, you may wish to avoid the tower.
+You can enjoy the square and fountain from ground level, or climb the Black Tower, which stands adjacent to the square, for a panoramic view.
+However, if you’re claustrophobic or not comfortable with a physical climb, you may wish to opt out of the tower ascent.

-Other notable attractions in the historic centre include Piarist square and the St. Nicholas Cathedral.
-A quick stop at the city’s tourist information centre on the ground floor of the city hall on Přemysl Otakar II square will provide you with a wealth of further tips on what to see.
+Other notable attractions in the historic centre include Piarist Square and the St. Nicholas Cathedral.
+A quick stop at the tourist information centre on the ground floor of City Hall in Přemysl Otakar II Square will provide you with a wealth of further tips on what to see.

-If you enjoy good food when you travel, there are a number of well reviewed restaurants in the centre that serve a variety of cuisines, both traditionally Czech and otherwise.
+If you enjoy good food while travelling, there are many well-reviewed restaurants in the centre offering a variety of cuisines, both traditional Czech and international.

-Moving outside the centre, it is possible to visit the Budweiser Budvar brewery and take a tour.
-It is also possible to take sightseeing boat cruises along the Vltava river.
+Venturing outside the centre, you can tour the Budweiser Budvar brewery or enjoy sightseeing boat cruises along the Vltava River.

 Parkland at the confluence of the Malše and Vltava rivers.